Closing your limited company, what are your options - Crunch - Image of a closed sign

 To strike-off your company from Companies House, a company director needs to complete a striking off form (DS01).

 This will ask you for your company name, your Company Registration Number (CRN), and the names and signatures of all (or the majority) of the company’s directors.
-You’ll also need to enclose a cheque for £10 from an account that doesn’t belong to the company you’re striking off.
+It costs £33 to apply online, or £44 for a paper application.

 When this has been received, Companies House will publish a notice in an official public record (The Gazette) in London, Edinburgh, or Belfast, to provide official notice to any third parties who may object to the closure (of course, if you haven’t actually traded, this shouldn’t be much cause for concern).